michielbdejong/documents/core-tools.md

 and request to switch authority (it may refuse) for a service.
 A failover will take control if both the service and its DNS zone are unreachable, whereas a backup will maybe send out an alarm, but always wait for instructions from either its own coyote-crm or its coyote-listener before switching authority to itself.
-A service can have multiple backups, but should only ever have one failover:
+A service can have multiple backups, but should only ever have one failover, which is like the primary backup:

 * master
 ========